digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-46.md

 * Presented two papers at the modelica conference.
 * Simon started work on modeling synchronous clocks in the FMI standard.

+#### Hao Feng
+* Have been writing the paper of COSIMCPS.
+* Have been working with Firas, Jennis and other people on the neural network stuff.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2